 attentive and emotionally attuned listener.
 His descriptions of

-Melodies could serve as a primer for how to listen to prerock
+could serve as a primer for how to listen to prerock music."

-good humor and lively anecdotes, Friedwald brings an open mind to
+and lively anecdotes, Friedwald brings an open mind to the

-the kaleidoscope of musical stylings that these songs have been
+kaleidoscope of musical stylings that these songs have been treated

-and funny, complements the standards he so clearly loves, like a
+funny, complements the standards he so clearly loves, like a melody

-full of good stuff that I kept being distracted and forgetting what
+good stuff that I kept being distracted and forgetting what I was

 --Chicago Tribune Sinatra!
 The Song Is You